Manikatlantis/TronBlazer/README.md

 ---

 ### 5) Trail Collisions
-The trail is not just visual — it becomes gameplay:
+The trail is not just visual, it becomes gameplay:
 - colliding with your own trail counts as a crash / damage event
 - bots’ trails can also be hazards depending on mode
 - trail collision checks are done by comparing the bike position against the trail representation (sampled segments / radius checks)